Mxm40b/linux-for-beginners/README.md

 How to configure nixos

-how to write systemd services, in both nixos and other distros.
+How to write systemd services, in both nixos and other distros.

-How to fix bugs in general
+How to fix bugs in general.
-How to fix bugs in specific cases
+How to fix bugs in specific cases.